nsaikiran/QPToolboxForScilab/README.md

  A toolbox that provides quadratic programming in Scilab through Ipopt library.

 ## To Install ::
-1. Follow [these](http://www.coin-or.org/Ipopt/documentation/node10.html "IPOPT documentation") instructions provided in IPOPT [documentation](http://www.coin-or.org/Ipopt/documentation/ "IPOPT Home page")to download and install.
+1. Follow [these](http://www.coin-or.org/Ipopt/documentation/node10.html " IPOPT documentation") instructions provided in IPOPT [documentation](http://www.coin-or.org/Ipopt/documentation/ " IPOPT Home page") to download and install.
-2. Clone this repository on your computer or download this project in .zip format and extract it.
+2. Clone this repository on your computer or download this repository in .zip format and extract it.

 ## To Use ::
 1. Open README.txt in the folder containing this toolbox.